-Students who fail to achieve a grade of 75% in general education courses may retake the failed courses at another institution at their own expense and transfer the credits to CCI.
+Students who fail to achieve a grade of 75% (80% for science classes) in general education courses may retake the failed courses at another institution at their own expense and transfer the credits to CCI.
 It is the student's responsibility to select courses that equate with CCI's ADN courses; students are advised to consult with the Dean of Academics before selecting courses at another institution.
-Retaken general education courses must be completed by the end of Term 5 and transcripts submitted to the Program Director for credit granting; in order for the credits to transfer, a grade of "C" or higher must be achieved.
+Retaken general education courses must be completed by the end of Term 5 and transcripts submitted to the Program Director or Dean of Academics for credit granting; in order for the credits to transfer, a grade of C or higher must be achieved (a grade of B or higher is required for science classes).
 Retaking a course elsewhere does not absolve the student of their financial responsibility to CCI for the failed course.

 Communication Guidelines among Faculty, Students and Staff